KKoovalsky/LlvmCrossCompileArmCortexM/README.md

 ### Building compiler-rt only

 Set the cache variable `LLVM_BAREMETAL_ARM_BUILD_COMPILER_RT_ONLY` to `ON`.
 It is set to `OFF` by default.

+### Disabling newlib installation

+The newlib's libc implementation and friends, and its header files, which are bundled with the ARM GNU Toolchain, will be installed by default for the corresponding architecture.
+To disable this feature, set `LLVM_BAREMETAL_ARM_INSTALL_NEWLIB` CMake cache variable to `OFF`.

 ### Customizing LLVM project build